-- 7) The one degree of freedom discrete -time Simulink model DT\sv1.mdl implements a state variable model with state feedback.
-This model uses the Matlab code DT\sv1\driver.m to drive it.
+7) The one degree of freedom discrete -time Simulink model DT_sv1.mdl implements a state variable model with state feedback.
+This model uses the Matlab code DT_sv1_driver.m to drive it.
 Both of these programs are available on the course website.
-The blue and yellow blocks represent the model of the system which will be replaced with the ECP driver/real system in lab. - a) Load your continuous time one degree of freedom rectilinear state variable description .
-The program will allow you to change the sampling rate if you need to. - b) Modify the Matlab code (the poles and the place command) to place the poles of the closed loop system in such a way so that for a 1 cm step input: - the settling time for your system is less than 1 s - the percent overshoot for your system is less than 20% - the control effort does not hit a limiter (does not saturate) - the steady state error is zero - c) Simulate the system and turn in your graphs.
-Try at least two different sampling rates (do not make the sampling interval less than 0.01) so you can see how the system responds as the sampling rate is increased, and how the control effort is usually increased as the sampling interval is decreased.d) Modify the Matlab code so your system has deadbeat response, if possible.
-You may need to use the - d) Modify the Matlab code so your system has deadbeat response, if possible.
+The blue and yellow blocks represent the model of the system which will be replaced with the ECP driver/real system in lab.

+- a) Load your one degree of freedom rectilinear model that was obtained by discretizing your continuous time model. - b) Modify the Matlab code (the poles and the place command) to place the poles of the closed loop system in such a way so that for a 1 cm step input: - the settling time for your system is less than 1 s - the percent overshoot for your system is less than 20% - the control effort does not hit a limiter (does not saturate) - the steady state error is zero - c) Simulate the system and turn in your graph. - d) Modify the Matlab code so your system has deadbeat response, if possible.
 You may need to use the Acker command instead of place to do this.

-You may have to increase the sampling interval for this to work. - 8) Copy DT\svl.mdl and DT\sv1\driver.m to DT\sv2.mdl and DT\sv2\driver.m, respectively, and then modify the new files to work with a two degree of freedom system.
+8) Copy DT_svl.mdl and DT_sv1_driver.m to DT_sv2.mdl and DT_sv2_driver.m, respectively, and them modify the new files to work with a two degree of freedom system.
 All of the states except the last (delayed input) state must be plotted, as well as the control effort and the output state (y).
-You should use subplot(3,2) so each state has its own plot.
 Assume we want to control the position of the second cart (You may have to change the C matrix to do this.)
+Then

-You will need to modify both the initial conditions on the delay block, and you will need 5 states output from the demux (x1, x1\dot, x2, x2\dot, and delayed u).
-Then - a) Load your continuous time two degree of freedom rectilinear model. - b) Modify the Matlab code (the poles and the place command) to place the poles of the closed loop system in such a way so that for a 1 cm step input: - the settling time for your system is less than 1 s - the percent overshoot for your system is less than 20% - the control effort does not hit a limiter (does not saturate) - the steady state error is zero - c) Simulate the system and turn in your graph. - d) If you do not like your response, you may change the sampling interval, but don't make the sampling interval smaller than 0.01 seconds. - e) Modify the Matlab code so your system has deadbeat response, if possible.
+- a) Load your two degree of freedom rectilinear model that was obtained by discretizing your continuous time model. - b) Modify the Matlab code (the poles and the place command) to place the poles of the closed loop system in such a way so that for a 1 cm step input: - the settling time for your system is less than 1 s - the percent overshoot for your system is less than 20% - the control effort does not hit a limiter (does not saturate) - the steady state error is zero - c) Simulate the system and turn in your graph. - d) Modify the Matlab code so your system has deadbeat response, if possible.
 You may need to use the Acker command instead of place to do this.